ST KILDA ROAD TRAFFIC CHAOS

 And without the final design decided. – Those who pay the piper call the tune.
 Same applies to the MMRA – Stuff the public, they only get in the way.

-St Kilda Road and a surrounding precinct encompassing the Shrine of Remembrance and Domain Parklands have officially joined the Sydney Harbour Bridge, Uluru and the MCG on the National Heritage List.
+St Kilda Road and a surrounding precinct encompassing the Shrine of Remembrance and Domain Parklands have been added to the National Heritage List.
 Thanks to Barry Jones AC, and Tom Harley.

-But the decision – announced by federal Environment Minister Josh Frydenberg on Sunday Feb.11, 2018– comes too late to save nearly 100 plane and elm trees from the chainsaw.
+But the decision came too late to save the plane and elm trees from the chainsaw.

-Traffic along St Kilda Road will be severely restricted for at least two to three years when all but one lane of traffic is closed in each direction around the Domain tram interchange.
-While planning for the project pushes ahead, there is growing community concern the process has been rushed and that construction methods with less impact have not been properly considered.
+Traffic along St Kilda Road has been severely restricted for at least three years, all but one lane of traffic is closed in each direction around the Domain tram interchange.
+There is growing community concern the process has been rushed and that construction methods with less impact were not properly considered.

 Promised consultation rarely happens, and when it does officials tell the locals what is going to happen.